BWR-forWork/orderingsystem/README.md

 ## about

-Learning spring cloud with Southwind.
+Learning spring cloud with @Southwind.

 **[This](https://github.com/southwind9801/orderingsystem/blob/master/pom.xml)** is the original repo.